Richards-Wilcox Calendar Girl Trade Cards Set

-While most of the cards in the set are non-sports related, many featured sports, as indicated below, including baseball, football, hockey, tennis, and others.
+While most of the cards in the set are non-sports related, many featured sports, as indicated below, including baseball, football, hockey, tennis, golf, and others.

 Like some other trade cards, these are sometimes referred to as ‘postcards.’
 That, of course, is incorrect.
 No postcard backings are on them as they were simply calendar cards, generally with a Richards-Wilcox advertisement on the back.
 They are likely referred to as postcards at times because they are sometimes sold by postcard dealers when found and are larger and postcard-sized.